 All about that Rock ‘n’ Roll life?
 Then prepare to fall in love with rock singer Sate’s edgy box braided mohawk!
 Looking as cool as it sounds, this platinum ‘do takes daring to a whole new level, with both sides featuring a sharp buzz cut.

 This beautifully bold hairstyle taps into the punk theme of the festival, and is perfect for ladies who want a head-turning look!
 Credit: @stateofsate

 Fully wrapping your tresses in a headscarf (a la Corrine Bailey Rae) not only makes for a really low-maintenance look, but also a super glam one.
 But that’s not all: it’s even a great way to help protect your black hair from the elements – bonus!
 Credit: @corinnebaileyrae

-So, if you’re looking for way take your mane game from zero to hero in a jiffy, just go put your records and a silk scarf on (get it?!).
+So, if you’re looking for way take your hair game from zero to hero in a jiffy, just go put your records and a silk scarf on (get it?!).

 Connie Constance’s golden afro

 Want to brighten up your Vitamin D-deprived coils for Afropunk London?
-Just look to futuristic soul singer Connie Constance’s golden mane for some inspo!
+Just look to futuristic soul singer Connie Constance’s golden locks for some inspo!
 Anyone else getting major Foxy Cleopatra vibes?
 Credit: @itsconniesworld

 Jamz Supernova’s Marley twists

 A-list ladies such as Brandy, Solange and Keke Palmer have all coveted Marley twists – and totally slayed!
 And when DJ Jamz Supernova isn’t wearing her pretty natural hair out, she’s rocking Rapunzel-worthy Marley twists, too.

 Nao’s sensual R&B soul music is informed by a clutch of ’90s and ’70s artists; so it comes as no surprise that her hair game is also inspired by these prominent style eras.